 “Moshe said to Chovav, the son of Reuel the Midianite, Moses’ father-in-law, “We are journeying to the place of which HaShem said, ‘I will give it to you.’
 Come with us, and we will treat you well; for HaShem has spoken good concerning Israel.”
 Numbers 10:29

 Sometimes when reading the text, we fail to see the heartbreak.
 Moshe believes that he will enter into the land!
-He invites the non-Jew to participate!
-The aspect of the non-Jew joining to the Jew, following them to Mount Zion is characteristic of the Messianic Era (Zechariah 8).
+He invites the non-Jews to participate!
+The aspect of the non-Jews joining the Jews and following them to Mount Zion is characteristic of the Messianic Era (Zechariah 8).
 Here the world of potential is about to come to a crashing halt based on the choice of Israel.
 It is said that if Moshe were allowed to enter the promised land, the Temple would have been built.
 R’ Ari Kahn states,

 “This book-within-a-book, only two verses long, is distinguished from everything that comes before and after it, alerting us to the fact that here is something quite extraordinary.
 These are not simply a pair of innocuous verses; they indicate that something monumental happened, or to be more accurate, that something monumental did not happen – and therein lies the key to this unique, truncated book.
 What do these two verses actually tell us?
 The Holy Ark of the Covenant moves, for the first time since its creation, and Moshe calls out to God to scatter His enemies.
 What enemies are these?
 Quite simply, the nations occupying the Land of Israel: The time had come for the Israelites to come home and reclaim their birthright.”
 R’ Ari Kahn, M’oray HaAish, Be’halot’cha; The Seven Books, Aish.com [1]

-R’ Ari Kahn then explains and amazing insight by the Or HaChayim, R’ Chaim ben Attar (1696 – 1743CE),
+R’ Ari Kahn then explains an amazing insight by the Or HaChayim, R’ Chaim ben Attar (1696 – 1743CE),

-Moshe suffered on behalf of Israel, as an atonement, being cut off from the land.
-This is the role of the Tzaddik, whose ultimate manifestation is the Messiah, the root of the souls of Israel.
+Moshe suffered on behalf of Israel, being cut off from the land as an atonement.
+This is the role of the Tzaddik, whose ultimate manifestation is the Messiah, the root of Israel's souls.
 Like the Menorah, Chazal explains that the Spirit that was upon Moshe kindled the flame of the 70 elders of Israel.

 Root of Souls